maplibre/maplibre-native/design-proposals/2023-06-17-android-annotations.md

 Object properties that have a default value should not be set to `null`, but to their default value instead →(G3 **Kotlin-first**).
 This makes it easier for users to find out what value is set by default →(G5 **learnability**).

-The `setUsedDataDrivenProperties` should check for variations to the default values instead of for `null`.
-The default values should be set as constants and be kept in sync with any changes to default values in the renderer.
+The `setUsedDataDrivenProperties` mechanism should check for variations to the default values instead of for `null`.
+The default values should be set as constants and be kept in sync with any changes to default values in the style specifications.

 `null` values should be used to signal to users that a property is not set and therefore not used (e.g. `halo` value unset = no halo; but `color` of a `Text` is never unset, instead it defaults to `Color.BLACK` per spec).